getlantern/lantern-roadmap/roadmap.md

 **[Improve invitation experience](items/invitation.md)** - Do some tracking and UX improvement on users inviting others.
 How do we get people to invite more?
 And to accept invitations?
 Look in to personalized messages, etc.

+**[Next-generation signaling](https://github.com/getlantern/lantern-roadmap/blob/master/lep/DRAFT/003_Simple_Signaling.md) - XMPP has scaling issues, doesn't work with flashlight, and Google is phasing it out anyway.
+Still in draft, but [anonymizing users' addresses](items/xmpp.md) for peers that aren't direct friends would fall out of this.

 ### Medium term (3 - 9 months)

 **[Non-admin installation](items/non-admin-install.md)** - Right now you need to be an admin to install Lantern.
 There is